pantsel/konnect-platform-ops-demo/README.md

 $ curl -u demo:<client-secret> http://localhost:8000/petstore/pets
 ```

-To obtain the client client-secret, follow these steps:
+To obtain the `client-secret`, follow these steps:

 - Open your web browser and navigate to Keycloak (http://localhost:8080).
-- Log in using the username admin and the password admin.
+- Log in using the username `admin` and the password `admin`.
-- Once logged in, select the Demo realm.
+- Once logged in, select the `Demo realm`.
-- Go to Clients in the left-hand menu.
+- Go to `Clients` in the left-hand menu.
-- Click on the demo client.
+- Click on the `demo` client.
-- Navigate to the Credentials tab to find the client client-secret.
+- Navigate to the `Credentials` tab to find the client-secret.